 Dr. Batista-Brito’s research at Einstein will be supported in part by a prestigious SFARI Bridge to Independence Award from the Simons Foundation.
 She plans to combine genetics and systems approaches to investigate how postnatal developmental of inhibition shapes sensory representation in the mature brain, and how this process is altered in neurodevelopmental disorders such as autism.

-Dr. Sjulson will join the Einstein faculty with joint appointments as Assistant Professor in the departments of Psychiatry and Neuroscience in March, 2018.
+Dr. Sjulson joined the Einstein faculty with joint appointments as Assistant Professor in the departments of Psychiatry and Neuroscience in March 2018.
 He is both an accomplished neuroscientist and a board-certified psychiatrist.
 He obtained his MD and PhD degrees from the Cornell/Rockefeller/Sloan-Kettering Tri-Institutional MD/PhD program, where he was mentored by Dr. Gero Miesenböck.
-In his thesis work, he developed novel genetically encoded voltage indicators for use with high speed two photon imaging.
+In his thesis work, he developed novel genetically encoded voltage indicators for use with high speed two-photon imaging.
 After his residency in adult psychiatry at NYU, he completed postdoctoral work with Drs.
 Gordon Fishell and György Buzsáki, in which he studied how interactions between hippocampus and nucleus accumbens contribute to drug addiction.